FireScroll/FireScroll/README.md

 The config database to deploy everywhere.

 A highly available multi-region KV database for massive read scalability with a focus on low latency and high concurrency.
 Have replicas in any number of regions without impacting write or read performance of other nodes in the cluster.
-Need more read throughput?
-Just add more nodes.

 Perfect for config management in all regions.
 Serve sub-ms reads from disk to your APIs and services in the same datacenter.
 Write once, read from hundreds of nodes around the world in under a second.